Good-Boye-Ads/good-boye/README.md

 # goodBoye

-An ad block extension that replaces consumer ads with animal adoption ads.
+An ad-block extension that replaces consumer ads with animal adoption ads.
 Based on CatBlock.

 goodBoye's API provides lesser-known pet shelters with a platform to upload information and links about adoptive pets.
-This information is used to compose ads, which are then fed to the ad block extension.
+This information is used to compose ads, which are then fed to the ad-block extension.

 Screenshot illustrating ad block (with test data): https://i.imgur.com/dAUXJUq.png